Clostridioides difficile Infection

 The most important aspect of the infection is the profound impact it has on a patient’s quality of life.
 In addition to the painful physical effects and lifestyle consequences, C. diff might also have a significant emotional impact.
 It can be as uncomfortable to discuss as it is to manage.

-If you or someone you know is suffering from Clostridium difficile infection, there are resources available to help ease the situation.
-Speak to your health care provider about available treatments, including those that are newer, to understand which option is optimal for your situation.
+If you or someone you know is suffering from Clostridioides difficile infection, there are resources available to help ease the situation.
+Speak to your healthcare provider about available treatments, including those that are newer, to understand which option is optimal for your situation.